New Mexico Rental Agreement

 Additional Resources

-• New Mexico State Renter’s Guide – New Mexico’s state Department of Health hosts a guide with comprehensive information useful to both landlords and tenants on the specifics of laws around leases and other rental situations.
+• New Mexico State Renter’s Guide – New Mexico’s state Department of Health hosts this guide.
+It provides information useful to both landlords and tenants on the specifics of laws around leases and other rental situations.

 Sources